How Inflation Is Driving Up Car Insurance Costs in 2026

 What's Changing for Car Insurance in 2026

 The good news: the worst of the car insurance inflation wave appears to be behind us — at least for now.
-After national full-coverage premiums averaged $2,144 in 2025 (a 6% drop from 2024), Insurify projects a modest 1% increase to approximately $2,158 for 2026.
-Early data from January 2026 shows full coverage averaging around $178 per month nationwide, and more than half of states are projected to see rates fall or remain flat.
+After national full-coverage premiums dropped 6% in 2025 to an average of $2,144, most projections point to a modest 1% or less increase for 2026.
+National full-coverage averages now range from approximately $2,124 to $2,697 per year depending on the source and sample methodology, with monthly figures landing around $177–$225 per month for full coverage.
+More than half of U.S. states are projected to see rates fall or remain flat this year.

 Here's what's driving the stabilization:

-• Improved insurer profitability: After years of losses, many major insurers have restored healthy margins.
+• Improved insurer profitability: After years of losses, many major insurers have restored healthy margins during the 2022–2024 rate correction period.
 More competition — especially from digital-first insurers — is putting downward pressure on rates.

 • Rate corrections complete: Most states have now approved the corrective rate increases insurers requested during 2022–2024.
 The "catch-up" phase is largely over.

-• Moderating repair costs: While still elevated, the extreme repair cost spikes have slowed.
-Parts availability has improved compared to the peak shortage years.
+• Moderating repair cost growth: While still elevated, the extreme repair cost spikes have slowed compared to the peak shortage years, with repair inflation cooling from double-digit annual levels to around 2.84% year-over-year by early 2026.

 Tariffs Could Reignite Inflation

-New tariffs on imported auto parts and vehicles introduced in 2025 could push repair costs higher again in 2026 and beyond.
-If these costs materialize at scale, insurers may need to file for additional rate increases later in the year.
+New tariffs on imported auto parts (25%, effective May 2025) cover roughly 60% of replacement parts used in U.S. repair shops.
+Industry analysts estimate this could push premiums up an additional 3 percentage points beyond the baseline 1% projection — potentially reaching a 4% average increase by year-end 2026.
+If tariff-driven repair cost inflation materializes at scale, insurers may need to file for additional rate increases.
 Stay on top of your renewal dates and shop around at least 30 days before your policy expires.
+Learn more about how auto tariffs affect your insurance costs.

 Compare Car Insurance Rates in Ohio